 Your puppy will need more frequent meals until he is mature enough to cut his meals down.
 This should be done gradually as the dog matures.
 The dog may not eat all the food at each meal, but he should eat enough for his belly to be rounded.
 If any is left over, it can be fed to him as part of his next meal.
 Many puppies like to eat, take a stroll, and then go back to eat.
 Leave food out for about a half hour to be sure he’s finished eating.

 There is no perfect feeding schedule for all dogs.
 Their metabolisms differ as do their levels of activity.
-However, the following is a general guideline that you can experiment with:
+But ideally they should start out being fed 3-4 times a day.

 He will probably drop one meal (the late one) by himself between four and five months and may stretch the time between meals.
 He should go to two meals around six to eight months.
 Let him decide for himself when to cut back.
 There’s no magic about the timing.